SparkyTruck/deepmd-jax/README.md

 # Deepmd-JAX

-A lightweight DeepPotentialMD with JAX backend, and more than that!
-Built for both performance and flexibility.

 Currently supports Deep Potential and Deep Wannier models.
 Also, try the Deep Potential Message Passing (DP-MP) for more accuracy.
 The package is still under development and the API can change in the future.

 ## Setting up environment
 ```bash